burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 bool operator <=> (const Y&, const Y&) {}
 ```

-After defining what is called spaceship operator compiler generates based on that various comparision operators: `<`, `>`, `<=`, `>=` automatically.
+After defining what is called a spaceship operator compiler generates based on various comparison operators: `<`, `>`, `<=`, `>=` automatically.

 The `<=>` operator for you class can return one of the following types:

 * [std::strong_ordering](https://en.cppreference.com/w/cpp/utility/compare/strong_ordering).
-It's a enumeration type of available values:
+It's an enumeration type of available values:
   * std::strong_ordering::less
   * std::strong_ordering::greater
   * std::strong_ordering::equal.

-  In mathematical sense it should be used when relation is totally ordered.
+  In a mathematical sense, it should be used when the relation is totally ordered.

 * [std::partial_ordering](https://en.cppreference.com/w/cpp/utility/compare/partial_ordering).
-It's a enumeration type of available values:
+It's an enumeration type of available values:
   * std::strong_ordering::less
   * std::strong_ordering::greater
   * std::strong_ordering::equivalent
   * std::strong_ordering::unordered

-  In mathematical sense it should be used when relation is partialy ordered.
+  In a mathematical sense, it should be used when the relation is partially ordered.

 * [std::weak_ordering](https://en.cppreference.com/w/cpp/utility/compare/weak_ordering).
-It's a enumeration type of available values:
+It's an enumeration type of available values:
   * std::strong_ordering::less
   * std::strong_ordering::greater
   * std::strong_ordering::equivalent